YuvrajABR/yuvraj-arava/_posts/2022-12-15-azure-terraform-deploy-multiple-subscriptions.markdown

 ## Pre-requsites

-- Having valid subscriptions
-- having permissions assigned same user id / app registration to subscriptions.
+-  Permissions user id / app registration to subscriptions.

-#### Below complete configuration, with two subcription creating resource group in each subscription in dev and prod.
+###### Below complete configuration, with two subcription creating resource group in each subscription in dev and prod.

 {% highlight terraform %}
 terraform {